spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/TableSelector.md

   useTableSelector: true
  }
 });
-// necessary to trigger table chooser and get tableId await this.spreadsheetUpload.triggerInitContext();
+// necessary to trigger Table Selector and get tableId await this.spreadsheetUpload.triggerInitContext();
 const selectedTable = this.spreadsheetUpload.getTableId()
 ```